deepset-ai/haystack/docs/_src/api/api/reader.md

 - `cache_path`: Path to cache the preprocessed dataset
 - `processor`: The processor to use for preprocessing.
 If None, the default SquadProcessor is used.
 - `grad_acc_steps`: The number of steps to accumulate gradients for before performing a backward pass.
+- `early_stopping`: An initialized EarlyStopping object to control early stopping and saving of best models.

 **Returns**: